 Below is a full list of sixth form courses available to study at KAA, all of which are A levels.
-Our expectation is that the majority of students will study four AS Levels in Y12, dropping to three A2 Levels in Y13.
-In subjects which are taught via our partners Godolphin & Latymer, students will study a two year A-Level and forego the AS – this is something to explore at interview.
+Our expectation is that the majority of students will study four A Levels in Y12, dropping to three in Y13 if appropriate.

 Subjects Taught at Kensington Aldridge Academy

 Students must choose one subject from each option block in the table below.
 On the application form, students will be given the chance to express additional preferences; if there is sufficient demand, the option blocks can be changed when the timetable is constructed.